-At 1.0 billion euros, the total net portfolio (i.e. excluding de-risked positions) of structured credit products (consisting primarily of European residential mortgage-backed securities ("RMBS")) was down 0.4 billion euros on its level at year-end 2016, due to redemptions.
-No new investments were made in 2017.
+At EUR 0.7 billion, the total net portfolio (i.e. excluding de-risked positions) of structured credit products (consisting primarily of European residential mortgage-backed securities (RMBS)) was down EUR 0.3 billion on its level at year-end 2017, due to redemptions.
+Furthermore, the legacy Atomium US CDO and RMBS portfolio which amounted to EUR 59 million at the end of 2017 has been sold.
+In 2018, one new investment amounting to EUR 25 million in a 'AAA'-rated RMBS has been made.